sewil/web-publisher/README.md

 # Features
-- Applies a CRC-32 checksum to the `v`-parameter for each matching web file in the index file.
+- For the entry file, if configured, applies a query on each attachment URL with the value of the attachment file's CRC-32 checksum.
-- Uploads and overwrites existing web files to the given host and directory using FTP.
+- Uploads and overwrites existing web files to the given host and directory through FTP.
-- Stores the host configuration credentials in the user's AppData.

 # Configuration
 ## App
-In the app config file `WebPublisher.exe.config` you can configure the name of the project config file name and the FTP Server credentials.
+In the app config file `WebPublisher.exe.config`, you can configure the name of the project configuration file name along with the FTP Server credentials.
 Example:
 ```
 <?xml version="1.0" encoding="utf-8" ?>
 <configuration>